Corlytics

 Corlytics Ltd. is a regulatory risk intelligence firm.
 The firm works with global regulators, financial institutions and their advisors to provide data and analytics to inform future risk management.
 Headquartered in Dublin, Corlytics also maintains offices in, London, New York City, Boston and Sydney.
-The company was set up in 2013 in Dublin, Ireland by CEO, John Byrne.
 It is a privately held company.

 Corlytics uses analytics to assess the impact of regulation.
 Corlytics’ services included regulatory monitoring, taxonomy mapping and regulatory advisory services.
 In 2016, the company obtained a €1 million investment round through the Bank of Ireland Seed and Early Stage Fund, which is managed by Kernel Capital, with co-investors Enterprise Ireland, Angel Investors and company founders.